miraleung/tressa/mining-scripts/README.md

 - `python-version`: **This is the version under active development**.
 It is fast and represents a complete design departure from the others in that it respresents a project with an internal data structure.

-#### Additionally, in this directory:
+#### Additionally, useful:
 - `hg-get-diffs.sh` for Mercurial, and `git-get-diffs.sh` for Git: extract diffs between all revisions into separate files.
-- `cdf.py`: plots a Cummulative Distribution Function graph using `*-activity-count.txt` results from the other scripts.
+- `python-version/cdf.py`: plots a Cummulative Distribution Function graph using `*-activity-count.txt` results from the other scripts.
 - `install-haskell.sh`: an easy-setup script that compiles Haskell code and copies all necessary scripts to a target directory.

 Mining Script Types: